• Facebook

 A Local’s Guide to Sundown National Park

 Want to go remote with zero distractions and the chance of not seeing anyone else?
 On the Queensland/New South Wales border lies Sundown National Park, a rugged wilderness of spectacular steep-sided gorges, sharp ridges and peaks rising more than 1000m.
-It’s an adventure junkie’s paradise, with a range of challenging walks, as well as campsites and fishing holes only accessible via four wheel drive tracks.
+Sundown National Park is an adventure junkie’s paradise, with a range of challenging walks, as well as campsites and fishing holes only accessible via four wheel drive tracks.

 Walking Trails at Sundown National Park

-Lace up your boots because the best way to truly see Sundown is by foot.
-The park offers a variety of walks ranging from maintained tracks which need basic fitness and footwear, to more remote walks which require a high level of fitness, sound navigation skills and self-reliance.
+Lace up your walking boots because the best way to truly see Sundown National Park is by foot.
+The park offers a variety of walks ranging from maintained walking tracks which need basic fitness and footwear, to more remote walks and hikes which require a high level of fitness, sound navigational skills and self-reliance.

-Challenge yourself with a half-day adventure, following the creek from Burrows Waterhole to Rats Castle or into Ooline Creek.
+If you’re looking to challenge yourself with a half-day adventure at Sundown National Park, try following the creek from Burrows Waterhole to Rats Castle or into Ooline Creek.
 Keep your camera at the ready for brush-tailed rock-wallabies hiding among rocks near Nundubbermere Falls.
-For a short walk, venture on the Red Rock Gorge lookout track (pictured above) which leaves from the Red Rock Gorge camping area and provides breathtaking views of the deep gorge with cliffs stained red by lichen.
+For a short walk, venture on the Red Rock Gorge lookout track (pictured above) which leaves from the Red Rock Gorge camping area.
+The Red Rock camping area provides breathtaking views of the deep gorge with cliffs stained red by lichen.
 It’s even more incredible after rain when the Red Rock Falls are running.
 Discover more Sundown National Park walking tracks.

 4WD tracks at Sundown National Park

-With plenty of tracks, steep climbs and descents, Sundown National Park is a 4WD paradise.
-While you can access parts of Sundown with a conventional vehicle, to have a true wilderness adventure here you’ll need a 4WD.
-Bounce down the steep and narrow 4WD track which leads from the park’s north eastern entrance to Red Rock Gorge, Reedy Waterhole and Burrows Waterhole on the Severn River.
+With plenty of 4WD tracks, steep climbs and descents, Sundown National Park is a 4WD paradise.
+While you can access parts of Sundown National Park with a conventional vehicle, to have a true wilderness adventure here you’ll need a 4WD.
+Bounce down the steep and narrow 4WD track which leads from the Sundown National Park’s northeastern entrance to Red Rock Gorge, Reedy Waterhole and Burrows Waterhole on the Severn River.
 Keep in mind there’s no road or track through the park between Burrows Waterhole and The Broadwater.
-For more info on 4WDing at Sundown check out this post from Unsealed 4×4.
+For more info on four-wheel driving at Sundown National Park check out this post from Unsealed 4×4.

-There is no such thing as glamping here!
-Sundown offers a range of camping experiences, all without a flushing toilet or Winnebago in sight!
+There is no such thing as glamping at Sundown, just good old-fashioned camping.
+Sundown National Park camping offers an authentic and grounded camping experience, so you won’t find any flushing toilets or caravans in sight.
 There are five main camping areas with The Broadwater accessible by conventional vehicle.
 If you really want to go remote, bush camping is permitted in all areas of the park.
-All camping spots, except Red Rock Gorge, are on the Severn River, perfect for a refreshing dip after setting up camp.
+All camping spots, except Red Rock camping area, are on the Severn River, perfect for a refreshing dip after setting up.

 As with all Queensland National Parks, camping permits are required for all nights spent in the park.
 Read more on Camping at Sundown National Park.